-This option is only available when Show preview features is set to Enabled.
+This option is only available when Allow public preview is set to Enabled.

 Public preview for Microsoft Teams Rooms on Windows

-Public preview is off by default.
-When public preview is on, end-users have access to features that are in public preview on enabled Teams Rooms.
-To turn on public preview, add
+Public preview is turned off by default.
+When Public preview is turned on, users have access to features that are in public preview on enabled Teams Rooms.
+To turn on Public preview, add

 We recommend enrolling 5-10 devices to public preview.

 All public preview features are announced at Microsoft Teams Public preview - Microsoft Tech Community.